-I’ve found that even if you don’t want to pursue full-fledged involvement in classical guitar, there are still a lot of great theoretical concepts and techniques that can be gleaned from the genre and applied to other playing styles.
+I’ve found that even if you don’t want to pursue full-fledged involvement in classical guitar, there are still a lot of great theoretical concepts and techniques that can be gleaned from the genre and applied to other guitar playing concepts.

 Classical Song Tutorials